 BMC US Infantry - Part III

+These are the rest of the BMC guys who did not make the 'paint cut'.
 The guy on the right throwing the grenade has arms so short that he reminds me of a T-Rex.
-The guy next to him dropping the mortar shell into an imaginary mortar looks more like he is ready to take a dive.
-The third guy from the right, is actually fairly decent.
+The guy next to him dropping the mortar shell into an imaginary mortar looks more like he is ready to dive into a pool.
+The third guy from the right is actually not so bad.
 I actually like how he is leaning back a bit.
 The fourth guy could be useful for a scene at Omaha beach when they are using the bangalore torpedoes to open a gap in the wire in order to exit the beach.

 Click here to see more Japanese Infantry